hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/21-PVLANs.md

   - promiscuous ports
     - associated w/ primary vlan, not any secondary vlan
     - able to communicate w/ any port in the primary vlan
-    - ports connected to other switches as trunk
+  - ports connected to other switches as trunk w/ associated community vlan

 ## PVLAN Design